Lu Mi 米璐

 Research

-(2) Modeling brain with multi-modal neural data;
+(2) Modeling the brain with multi-modal neural data;

-(3) Understanding the robustness and efficiency of coding, computation and learning in biological and artificial systems;
+(3) Understanding the robustness and efficiency of coding, computation, and learning in biological and artificial systems;

 (4) Building brain-inspired AI frameworks.